 Boston Terriers

-It's often associated with structural abnormalities in the eye, which pave the way for this eye condition.
+Primary glaucoma is often associated with structural abnormalities in the eye.
 In dogs with the primary type, their drainage angle is too narrow or malformed.
+These defects limit fluid flow and the amount that can be drained, resulting in a gradual buildup of pressure.

 Secondary